ANNOUNCEMENT The Results Are In! Discover the Winners of the HostingSeekers Web Hosting Awards 2026. View Winners

 4. Market Share

-Although Intel is an older company than AMD, AMD has significantly changed the distribution of the market share in recent years.
-According to HardwareTimes, Intel was at 75.40% market share while AMD was at 24.60% market share in 2021.
-There was a change in these statistics when Apple changed its processors from Intel to Apple Silicon.
-However, the majority of the market share still remains with Intel today.
+Although Intel is older than AMD, AMD has significantly shifted market share in recent years.
+Intel held 74.6% market share and AMD 25.4% in 2025.
+However, Intel retains the majority of the market share today.

 5. Security